pplonski/turtle-trading-python/README.md

  - The example backtest is running on BTC/USDT pair (the data obtained from Binance on 2020-02-04).
  - You can easily change the backtest to run with ETH/USDT data (also from 2020-02-04).
  - The data is already provided in `data` directory
+ - I have used cryptocurrency data because it was easy to obtain.
+What is more, the automatic live trading with bot will be easy because setting account and obtaining API is also easy (without initial capital constraints).

 ### Requirements